jdst103/nodejs-app-playbook-test-kitchen/README.md

 Test kitchen spins up a VM and provisions the VM using the playbook in the root directory app.yml.
 This playbook calls two roles nginx and nodejs containing our tasks.

+### the test consists of:
+- nginx to be running and enabled
+- expect http status error code 502
+- nodejs to be installed
+- nodejs version > 8
+- pm2 installed

+## SETUP HELP

 NOTE:
 the VM is configured with ubuntu 16.04 and uses a ubuntu/xenial vm box.

-## SETUP HELP

 ### TO download Test Kitchen, CHEFDK was installed. which included the tool INSPEC to run our integration test.